Administrative Medicine Eligibility Requirements

 Administrative Medicine Training and Experience:

-- Evidence of medical administrative experience as defined by one of the following (either A., B., C., or D.):
+Evidence of medical administrative experience as defined by one of the following (either 1, 2, 3, or 4):

 - Healthcare management certification including but not limited to the Certified Physician Executive (CPE) or American College of Healthcare Executives (FACHE) certifications